SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

       > I think no, outer join is not commutative.
       >
       > But I believe there are cases where outer join is also commutative.
+      >
+      > Future steve: full outer join is commutative, see rule 14.

       > NOTE: this rule holds if we don't care about the order of the attributes.